mets single season hr leaders

 Before Alonso came along, Darryl Strawberry was the poster child for homegrown power hitters in Queens.
 Once he left New York via free agency for Los Angeles, he held franchise records for rookie home runs in a season, most overall home runs in a season, and all-time homers.
 He’s still atop the all-time list, but probably not for long if Alonso has anything to say about it.

 Straw’s ’87 and ’88 seasons were the only two times he slugged at least 30 dingers with 100-plus RBI in a season for the Mets.
-He enjoyed a double-digit homer month just once other this span.
+He enjoyed a double-digit homer month just once during this span.
 It came in May 1987 when he hit 10.
 However, Strawberry hit at least eight homers in a month five other times (August and September 1987, as well as June, July, and September 1988).

 If you like what we’re doing here at MLB Daily Dingers, you can support us in several ways.
 You can check out our apparel shop, grab your official MLB gear at the MLB Shop, join the community by signing up for our email list, or follow us on social media (Twitter, Instagram, Facebook).